dk14/crypto/chats/btc-audit/README.md

 >>
 >> **find me IRL!
 IRL!**

 *(id-verified, there is no Satochi!
-While, grandpa does business in the open)*
+While, grandpa does his business in the open)*

 *(if u decided to join the dark side - still send funds if u may, so u would hav cluster to fight, a CHALLANGE!!11)*
 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.